a327ex/www/content/posts/indiedev_creativity.md

 you should expose yourself to as many comments around your games as possible, but it means that your emotions have to be neutral.

 A negative review shouldn't make you feel sad for a day or multiple days.
 A positive review shouldn't make you feel happy for a day or multiple days.
 If you feel anything at all, your emotions should be punctual and brief.
-Other people's opinions should have no real sway over you.
+Other people's opinions should have no real, long lasting sway over you.

 For instance, if someone you kinda like and respect on twitter follows you and that makes you feel really good, it means you should probably turn the retarded schizoposting up to 11 for a while because if they can't handle that it means they'll unfollow you eventually, and better they unfollow now than later.
 That's the kind of disagreeable instinct you need to have.
+Become ungovernable

 ### Development time